 We suggest that all patients follow the guidelines below to obtain the correct referral.

-Step 1: Verfiy with your insurance company that you need a referral.
-If you have an HMO plan, most likely you will need to obtain a referral from your primary care physician (PCP) for the visit.
-If you have a PPO plan, chances are that you will not need to obtain a referral, provided that we are in your insurance company's network of providers.
+- Step 1: Verfiy with your insurance company that you need a referral.
+If you have an HMO plan, you will probably need to obtain a referral from your primary care physician (PCP) for the visit.
+If you have a PPO plan, you may not need to obtain a referral, provided that we are in your insurance company's network of providers.
 If you have an indemnity plan, you should not need a referral.

 - Step 2: Speak with your pediatrician, PCP, referring MD or nurse practitioner about the need for a referral and receive medical approval for the referral before you schedule the appointment.